 In late June of 2018, California passed what is arguably the most expansive privacy law in U.S. history.
-The California Consumer Privacy Act, or CCPA, went into effect on January 1st, 2020 and it brings along a new wave of privacy regulations for businesses to navigate.
+The California Consumer Privacy Act, or CCPA, comes into effect on January 1st, 2020 and it brings along a new wave of privacy regulations for businesses to navigate.
 This new law will impact many companies doing business in California, regardless of the location of their headquarters or physical operations.

 What is the CCPA?